fadhilx/jekyll-multi-paginate/README.md

 ```

 #### Result

-Code above will generate this structure for `permalink: pretty`:
+Code above will generate this structure for 10 posts with config `permalink: pretty`:
 ```
 _site/
 |